texfaq/texfaq.github.io/FAQ-underline.md

 ---
+title:  Underlined text won't break
 section: Things are Going Wrong&hellip;
 subsection: Making things stay where you want them
 date: 2014-06-10
 ---

-# Underlined text won't break

 Knuth made no provision for underlining text: he took the view that underlining is not a typesetting operation, but rather one that